deemson/toptop-taptap/README.md

 only buttons.
 You can also use WASD and IJKL keys on the keyboard if you don't have a gamepad, but it kind of defeats the purpose :).

-The game is aimed at a child of around 2 year of age as a guide for connecting tactile and hearing senses with an occasional glance at the screen.
+The game is aimed at a child of around 2 years of age as a guide for connecting tactile and hearing senses with an occasional glance at the screen.